gekiclaws/moviematch/README.md

    npm install
    ```

+3. Add the API key to the .env file (see setup sample for fields needed)

-3. Launch the Metro bundler:
+4. Launch the Metro bundler:

    ```bash
    npm run start